 Finally, 20% of your income will go to your future.
 This covers savings, investments, and debts.
 On a $2,000 pay, $400 would go towards this category.
 Savings is the money put away to prepare for the future, whether this is towards a retirement account or in a personal savings account.
 Investments could be anything from stocks to bonds.
 Paying down your existing debt is also covered in this category; notice only the minimum monthly debt payment is accounted for in the “needs” category.
 However, remember that it is always ideal to pay total debt in full and not just the minimum monthly payment if you are able.
 With that being said, your future is important, so the more money you can allocate to this category, the better!

 Some examples that could fall under this category are:

 Your Future is in Your Hands

 The bottom line is that finances are important, and a simple budget could set you up for a good future.
 Money management isn’t always easy, but it will help avoid and better manage stressful and challenging times.
-For a seamless 50/30/20 budget calculator, click here.
+Check out this seamless 50/30/20 budget calculator.

 A strong budget and good financial planning could set you up to purchase a home of your own.
 If you are ready to begin the process or have a question, then contact a member of our team today!